You’re not imagining it. Eyebrow dandruff is a real thing.

 If you’ve got eyebrow dandruff, the first thing you’ll notice is the dryness of your skin.
 Although we all experience dryness from time to time, chronic dry skin persists through the more humid months of the year.

 This common skin disease is often identified by irritated patches of scaly, oily skin.
 It is the result of an immune system that misfires and signals the body to shed skin at an accelerated rate.
-Facial psoriasis is a more serious condition that needs to be treated more urgently, and can cause eyebrow dandruff.
+Facial psoriasis is a more serious condition that needs to be treated more urgently, and can cause flaking on your eyebrows.

 The good news is that you’re not defenseless in the fight against eyebrow dandruff.
 You can kick those annoying flakes to the curb by taking these three crucial steps: